mangoseller/ParameterPGD/README.md

 *Local Lipschitz Constants* (Left Plot) – Illustrates how sensitive the model’s outputs are to small parameter perturbations.
 A higher peak implies one or more directions of steep change, while broader lower regions indicate stability.

-*Distance to Decision Boundary* (Center Plot) – Shows how far (in parameter space) one must move before crossing a boundary that changes the model’s prediction class (e.g., from abstaining to not abstaining).
+*Distance to Decision Boundary* (Center Plot) – Shows how far (in parameter space) one must move before crossing a boundary that changes the model’s prediction class (e.g. from abstaining to not abstaining).
 Larger distances (warmer colors) generally indicate a more robust separation between classes.

 *Log‐Scale Loss Landscape* (Right Plot) – Depicts the overall shape of the loss basin as we vary parameters in two directions.
 Lower “valleys” mean less error, while steeper gradients or “peaks” indicate rapidly increasing loss.